A couple of frame grabs from the HD scan of Sea City Super 8 footage.

 The lower image shows Kodak’s 7268 product code for Kodachrome 40 in the edge markings.
 The scanner was set to include the edge markings for a few feet of film.
 The upper image shows the framing for the actual transfer.

-A number of films in my collection have accompanying audio on formats which changed over the years: audio cassette, 1/4″ (very few), DAT and solid state recording devices.
+A number of films in my collection have accompanying audio on formats which changed over the years: audio cassette, a few reels of 1/4″ tape, DAT and solid state recording devices.

 DA-P1 with non-spinning head drum